Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 2 Odds, Plays and Insights

-The Atlanta Falcons (0-1) are 12.5-point underdogs in a road NFC South matchup with the Tampa Bay Buccaneers (1-0) on Sunday, September 19, 2021 at Raymond James Stadium.
-The total has been set at 52.5 points for this game.
+Oddsmakers heavily favor the Tampa Bay Buccaneers (1-0) when they host the Atlanta Falcons (0-1) on Sunday, September 19, 2021 in a matchup between NFC South rivals at Raymond James Stadium.
+Tampa Bay is favored by 13 points.
+The total has been set at 52.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.